crothber/PoetryBot/README.md

 ### Some Notes on the Corpora
 The corpora used in this project are ["100 Selected Poems"](https://archive.org/stream/100selectedpoems030398mbp/100selectedpoems030398mbp_djvu.txt) of e e cummings, used for the n-gram model and the initial steps of the POS model, and the [Brown corpus](http://www.sls.hawaii.edu/bley-vroman/browntag_nolines.txt) of tagged speech, used for training the POS tagger.

+### Examples
+**ngram generated:**
+*and life be done
+and death is young
+and except nothing
+except last and self with the corn a yearning nation's blueeyed pride whose naught and death is slender and on forever's very give it go it will not kiss the little fish quiver so comes over his tail's red candle over utmost magic or three*

+**POS generated**
+*while mankind is again
+who comes any smile
+without a wisdom with boys
+will forth away believe me
+ever to be the fear
+that run is under the hair
+his town constitutes
+or bells are the kinder friend than ocean heart to contemplate above all eyes i say if a smallest love totters my world is the same as its punks hate which looks you are into olaf less proudly see changing far through his worlds wrongsideout you not the son and spring to grow is whatever's spare:*